Volt-Soft/cli-rng/README.md

 2. Potions
 3. Gauntlets
 4. Biomes, Weather and Time
-5. A system to permanently store Auras based on the computer, maybe a TXT or JSON that has the auras, potions, gauntlets and effects saved.
+5. A system to permanently store Auras based on a TXT or JSON that stores luck,Inventory, Storage.
+6. A private server system, based on SSH.
 ## Actions
 Currently, there are 4 actions implemented :
 - roll - Roll a random aura